Saving $300,000 for a flat in Singapore seems like a monumental feat. But if you start now, you'll be able to afford it by your 35th birthday.

 Second, if you are late with credit card repayments – or have a history of only making minimum repayments – this will affect your credit rating.
 Both banks and HDB may choose to grant your smaller loans, or refuse to give you loans altogether.
 Your history with credit cards does impact your chances of buying a flat.

 You may not have a choice about debt.
-Sometimes you will need an education loan, or a loan for family reasons.
+Sometimes you will need an education loan, or a loan for family reasons, or any of the other times in life when it makes sense to consider getting a personal loan.

 If this happens, you must be extremely stingy.
 Nitpick over details, such as administrative fees, and compare loan options extensively to get the lowest rate.